google-deepmind/concordia/concordia/examples/one_more_song/README.md

 selects the human utterances.
 Real runs record the votes **without asserting a preferred outcome**.
 A single playthrough cannot establish model reliability or the causal effect of an intervention.

+`--network-faults` additionally holds a real polling request until the page reports disconnection, then restores it.
+It also forwards the first submission but withholds its acknowledgment, verifying that the draft survives, only one human action is recorded, and the journey can continue.
+These fault checks add around 30 seconds to the journey; do not compare their timings with normal model-latency runs.
+They use Playwright routing, not a replacement transport.

 The driver requires a new game for each complete journey; it does not reset, start, stop or silently substitute models.
 The fixture is deliberately scripted